liam34/next-mongodb/README.md

 ## On tutorial 3 on windows you need to install yarn
 npm install --global yarn
-then check version --yan --version
+then check version --
+yarn --version

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.